 „The change gap“ focuses on changes and how to deal with it efficiently and professionally.
 It gathers key insights from different fields to give a broad overview of effective change management strategies.
-It also presents the IMCM® (International Multidisciplinary Change Management) framework and gives concrete applications for it.
+It also presents the IMCM® (International Multidisciplinary Change Management) framework and gives concrete pieces of advice for its applications.

 For those who prefer to rather read on paper than on a screen, you can order a hard-copy of our initiative*magazine directly online.
 We will mail it to you as fast as we can!